 - be responsible for organising and supervising certain academic and non-academic events authorised by the Union.
 In so doing, they will collaborate with other officers of the Union where they are concerned.

 3.2.7 Social Media Manager (1) shall:

 - assist with the design and printing of promotional materials.

-- assist with online media outlets for the promotion of ESU events.
+- assist with social media outlets for the promotion of ESU events.

-- be responsible for advertising the events of the Union.
+- be responsible for advertising the events of the Union online.

 4.1.
 Executive Meetings